kursion/dbfeazy/README.md

 db.Get("olivier")     # {age: 45, lang: 'fr'}
 db.Get("kursion.sex") # undefined (since we deleted it) db.Get("kursion.age") # 27
+db.Get(“olivier.age") # 45

 # Save the DB
-# NOTE: until now every operations are stored to the
+# NOTE: until now every operations are stored in the
-# the operations file (check futher for more information).
+# the operations file (check futher for more information)
+# and the memory.
 #
 # Since we finished to work on this database we can
 # store the current state of the database and clean